 A recent Peeriosity poll created using the iPollingTM technology provides some insight regarding the use of Tier 0 technology in an HRSS environment.
 Looking at the results, while 75% of the companies have implemented a Tier 0 employee support solution, just 8% indicated that they have robust content and functionality.
 42% of the survey companies have adequate content and functionality, while 25% say it is limited in those areas.

 The second polling question then addressed the extent to which the Tier 0 employee support solution has been adopted by the employee base at the companies participating in the research.
 Interestingly, none of the companies said that they had consistently strong usage levels across the company.
-For most (40%), usage varied primarily by geography, while at 30% it varied by employee classification.
+For most (40%), usage varied primarily by geography, while for 30% it varied by employee classification.
 For the remaining 30%, overall usage across the company needed improvement.

 A few of the poll comments generated by Peeriosity members on this topic are as follows:

-Healthcare, Pharmaceuticals, Biotech Member: Our intranet is rich with content, but information is buried so many layers deep, employees give up searching and contact Human Resources.
+Healthcare, Pharmaceuticals, Biotech Member: Our intranet is rich with content, but the information is buried so many layers deep, that employees give up searching and contact Human Resources.
 We have been trying to steer them to the Knowledge Base in HEAT which I.T. and H.R. use for service management.
 We publish all 1,000+ H.R. articles so anyone can access them and it is much easier to search, but most employees don’t know this resource is available.